microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-c#.md

 ```c#
 DicomWebResponse response = await client.RetrieveSeriesAsync(studyInstanceUid, seriesInstanceUid);
 ```
-This series has 2 instances (GreenSquare and RedTriangle), so this should return an OK status code and also both instances.
+This series has 2 instances (GreenSquare and RedTriangle), so the response should return both instances.
+Validate that the response has a status code of OK and that both instances are returned.
-(Todo: How to validate both)

 ### Retrieve-metadata-of-all-instances-within-a-series